azkiflay/gitops/README.md

 **Note**: It is crucial to deactivate and delete the access credentials if they are shared publicly, as was done for the keys shown in Figure 11.
 In other words, for security reasons, new access keys were created for the *gitops* IAM user.

-- Create Amazon Elastic Cloud (EC2)
+- Create Amazon Elastic Cloud (EC2) Ubuntu instance
 <figure>
 <table>
   <tr>